ThanosFisherman/ComposeCreativeDemo/README.md

 ### Shared across both

 - **A fixed virtual viewport** (borrowed straight from libGDX's `FitViewport`) keeps each scene's proportions locked, whether you're rotating a phone into portrait or dragging a desktop window around.
-- **A debug overlay** shows the title, live FPS, and whatever else is demo-specific — like which scale is currently playing.
+- **A debug overlay** shows the title, live FPS, and whatever else is demo-specific, like which scale is currently playing.
 - The same code runs, unchanged, on **Android (APK)**, **desktop (a cross-platform fat JAR)**, and the **web (Kotlin/Wasm)** thanks to Compose Multiplatform.
 Check the Releases tab for downloadable builds.

 ## Built with